 - Separation anxiety disorder: anxiety disorder related to separation from specific people, often parents or caregivers.

-- Phobias: subset of anxiety disorders characterized by persistent fear of a specific thing.
+- Phobias: a subset of anxiety disorders characterized by persistent fear of a specific thing.

 - Panic disorder: anxiety disorder characterized by reoccurring panic attacks.